kammitama5/agda_final/fallback.md

 ## Checkpoint 2.2.1
 - I was stuck on how to resolve the recursive case of divmod
 - I also need help with the RC in Alg.
+- I want to continue working on this and chipping away at it